 Patrick Barlow, the former Director of Performing Arts at MATC (where he spent 13 years, teaching and directing students and community members) has recently retired as MATC’s Director of the Center for Excellence in Teaching and Learning.
-He is now working as a adjunct instructor and offering consultation as a freelance speaker, facilitator, and workshop leader.
+He is now working as an adjunct instructor and offering consultation as a freelance speaker, facilitator, and workshop leader.

-As a theatre and public speaking teacher for 35 years Patrick has worked with 1000’s of students, directors, actors, designers and musicians.
+As a theatre and public speaking teacher for 35 years, Patrick has worked with 1000’s of students, directors, actors, designers, and musicians.
 Some favorite past productions at MATC include Jekyll and Hyde, Evita, Galileo, Children of Lesser God, Noises Off, Talk Radio, The Gut Girls and Children of Eden.

 Patrick has also directed for Lakeland Players, The Woodstock Opera House, Stage One, Middleton Players and a number of other companies in the mid-west.
 He serves each year as a critic for the Wisconsin High School Theatre Festival and as a frequent respondent for the American College Theatre Festival.
-IN 2014 he was inducted into the Wisconsin Theatre Hall of Fame.
+In 2014 he was inducted into the Wisconsin Theatre Hall of Fame.

-Patrick enjoys Golfing, Geo-caching, Hiking, Biking, movies, reading, gardening, good music, the Badgers and the Green Bay Packers.
-Above all thanks to my loving wife, Martha and sons Jordan and Ryan (Sally his wife and Althea his granddaughter) for giving me the freedom to be creative.
+Patrick enjoys golfing, geocaching, hiking, biking, movies, reading, gardening, good music, the Badgers and the Green Bay Packers.
+Above all thanks to my loving wife, Martha, and sons Jordan and Ryan (Sally his wife and Althea his granddaughter) for giving me the freedom to be creative.
 I love you guys.

 Pattie Ann Tuscic is a Real Estate Agent at Restaino & Associates in Madison.
-The mother of two grown children, and a Grandmother of two wonderful Grandsons and a beautiful Granddaughter!
+Pattie is the mother of two grown children, and a Grandmother of two wonderful Grandsons and a beautiful Granddaughter!
 Over the years she has specialized in Relocation and has had the immense pleasure of introducing families to the wonderful arts and culture the Madison area delivers!
 Having relocated 23 years ago from the Pittsburgh area with her two sons, music was a large part of her childhood growing up in the “Oldies Capital Of The World”.
 School musicals, singing, dancing, groups performing in the alleyways and all of the wonderful friendships made along the way — some of her favorite childhood memories!
 She is thrilled to sit on the Board of Capital City Theatre and dedicate her time to making this wonderful program, full of talented and interesting artists a reality!